trusted-point/Node-manuals/Testnets/Aleo/guide.md

 echo Enter your View Key: && read VK && \
 echo Enter your Address: && read ADDRESS
 ```
+#### 4.1.
+Make sure the data is correct.
+If not, you can do step 4 again.
 ```bash
 echo Private Key: $PK && \
 echo View Key: $VK && \
 echo Address: $ADDRESS
 ```
+___
 ### 5. Generate a tweet with your wallet to get tokens
 ``` bash
 echo "https://twitter.com/intent/tweet?text=@AleoFaucet%20send%2010%20credits%20to%20$ADDRESS"
 ```
-#### **p.s.
+#### *P.S.
 You need to past the output of the command above into your browser and publish a tweet and wait for the response form a bot.
 It will take about 30-40 minutes.
-The bot will send you a link which you will need to use in the xent steps.**
+The bot will send you a link which you will need to use in the step 7.*

+**Do not wait for the response.
+Feel free to do the next step (6) in the meantime**

 <img width="1781" alt="image" src=https://user-images.githubusercontent.com/80550154/227745405-c2f0b6ab-c2de-48e0-8fe4-97acc4f0948f.png>